 Create Ansible playbooks to provision the virtual machines

 Now, we need to create your ansible-playbook that is used to provision our virtual machine.
 I’ve created an example of a playbook that will automatically install Docker.
 Of course, you can simply change the playbook to whatever your need is.
 By the way, you find useful examples on my GitHub repository ansible-boilerplates.
 Of course, you can simply use and modify them in a variety of different setups.

 Because Vagrant completely handles the provisioning and authentication part, you don’t need to enter any passwords or public SSH keys.

 --- - hosts: all become: yes tasks: - name: install prerequisites apt: name: - apt-transport-https - ca-certificates - curl - gnupg-agent - software-properties-common - name: add apt-key apt_key: url: https://download.docker.com/linux/ubuntu/gpg - name: add docker repo apt_repository: repo: deb https://download.docker.com/linux/ubuntu focal stable - name: install docker apt: name: - docker-ce - docker-ce-cli - containerd.io update_cache: yes - name: add userpermissions shell: "usermod -aG docker vagrant"

 Start the virtual lab environment

-Let’s check if we’re able to login to our virtual machine and execute the docker command.
-To log in a remote-shell simply type in the “vagrant ssh” command.
+Let’s check if we’re able to log in to our virtual machine.
+To log in to a remote shell simply type in “vagrant ssh”.
 Then execute the command “docker –version”, to check if you’re able to execute any docker commands.
-If everything was successful, you will get the version number of docker.
+Because if everything was successful, you will get the version number of docker.